 At the 2009 Cheltenham Festival, Carberry once again found himself a winner, riding Go Native all the way to first place in the Supreme Novices’ Hurdle.

 His success at Cheltenham began with a win in the Johnny Henderson Grand Annual Chase on Bellvano in 2012.
 He then took the World Hurdle the following year on Solwhit.
 But his final win at Cheltenham was in the Spa’ Novices Hurdle on Very Wood in 2014.

 Never shy of big races, Paul Carberry was back in the winning enclosure at the Welsh National at Chepstow in 2013.
 Carberry was a late choice to ride the horse Monbeg Dude and was running at 10/1 odds on the day.

 But he went out and rode the perfect race, sitting right at the back of the race.
 He moved up the field to meet AP McCoy at the last hurdle.
-In an epic battle to the line, Paul Carberry beat the favorite Teaforthree ridden by McCoy by half a length.
-It’s fair to say that Carberry displayed all of his genius in this race and it has been listed in the top five jump races on numerous occasions.
+In an epic battle to the line, Paul Carberry beat the favourite Teaforthree ridden by McCoy by half a length.
+It’s fair to say that Carberry displayed all of his genius in this race, and it has been listed in the top five jump races on numerous occasions.